Dear All,

 Dear colleague,

-Under the Indian Trade Union Act/Rules, any seven workmen can form the Union which is their fundamental right and any opposition from the Management will meet with serious legal/social consequences .
+Under the Indian Trade Union Act/Rules, any seven workmen can form the union, which is their fundamental right.
+Any opposition from the management will result in serious legal or social consequences.

-Usually, the modus operandi is some disgruntled group of workers approach outsider well known Leader who organizes them by soliciting membership secretly and one fine morning , the management receives the letter of union formation together with request to deal with it on matters of collective bargaining.
+Usually, the modus operandi involves a disgruntled group of workers approaching an outsider, a well-known leader, who organizes them by soliciting membership secretly.
+Then, one fine morning, the management receives the letter of union formation together with a request to deal with matters of collective bargaining.

-Of course some organizations attempt to break the union successfully or unsuccessfully but with accompanying backlash.
-But prudent approach is to recognise its presence and develop cooperative relationship and resolve issues across the table through bilateral discussions.
+Of course, some organizations attempt to break the union, whether successfully or unsuccessfully, but with accompanying backlash.
+A prudent approach is to recognize its presence, develop a cooperative relationship, and resolve issues across the table through bilateral discussions.

 Regards,